Disodium hydrogen citrate

 For oral administration only.
 Dioralyte should not be reconstituted in diluents other than water.
 Each Sachet should always be dissolved in 200ml of water.
 A weaker solution than recommended will not contain the optimal glucose and electrolyte concentration and a stronger solution than recommended may give rise to electrolyte imbalance.
-If diarrhoea persists unremittingly for longer than 24-48 hours the patient should be seen by a physician.
+If diarrhoea persists for longer than 24-48 hours the patient should be seen by a physician.
 Dioralyte should not be used for the self treatment of chronic or persistent diarrhoea except under medical supervision.
+Dioralyte shall not be used for treatment in infants below the age of 24 months without medical supervision.
 Infants under the age of 2 years with diarrhoea should be seen by a physician as soon as possible.
 No specific precautions are necessary in the elderly.

 Dioralyte is not contra-indicated in pregnancy or lactation.

 Medical supervision is recommended for use during pregnancy and lactation.

 Dioralyte could not be expected to affect the ability to drive or use machines.